Exploratory Factor Analysis

 The p-value is 0.191

-Note that each variable is given a ‘uniqueness’ score, and we can see that the measures that were associated with others have lower scores.
+Each variable is given a ‘uniqueness’ score, which is the error variance of that term–the unique variance not accounted for by the model.
 This can help identify whether there are measures that should be removed, because they are simply multiple measures of the same thing.
-Also, the factors show sum-of-squares (variace), proportion and cumulative, to give a basic effect size for each factor.
-Because the factors try to maximize variance, we see less of a fall-off in explained variance across factors, and the met hod balances variance more equally across factors.
-However, as we increase N, you can see the total additional variance accounted for gets smaller.
+Also, the factors show sum-of-squares (variance), proportion and cumulative, to give a basic effect size for each factor.
+Because the factors try to maximize variance, we see less of a fall-off in explained variance across factors, and the method balances variance more equally across factors.
+However, as we increase the number of factors, you can see the total additional variance accounted for per dimension tends to gets smaller.
 In this case, f1 accounted for 41%, f2 accounted for 50%, and f3 accounted for 67%.

 Now that we see some of the similarities and differences, let’s examine the different arguments to factor analysis.